canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 To my knowledge Glasser et al. have not published their subject specific region classifiers (as of 10/24/23), but I think subject specific parcellations may be avialable from the HCP dataset, and might provide an avenue towards an improved version of this atlas.
+Coalsen et al. 2018 PNAS achieve precise this kind of surface to volume mapping that takes variability of the subject specific surface parcellations into account and compares it to a projection that doesnt.
+They do not share their templates, but their paper may provide some guidance on whether or not it's worthwhile to pursue such an improvement on this atlas here.

 ![Different probability thresholds](diagnostics/gifs/MNI152NLin2009cAsym_20_50_80_prob.gif)